nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-1.md

 (also available in 10.10)

 We can now disable an existing schema (make it so that it's ignored whenever a doctype references it, or when the list of all schemas is returned).
 For instance, some use cases require that no attachments are created in the platform.
-With this feature, this becomes possible by simply disabling the files schema.
+With this feature, this becomes possible by simply disabling the file schema.

 To disable a schema, for instance files, use a contribution like:
 ```